Main Page Content

 - Description of any reasonably foreseeable risks and discomforts to the participant, including loss of time.

-- Statement describing the extent, if any, to which confidentiality of records identifying the participant will be maintained, stored for how long, how destroyed.
+- Statement describing the extent, if any, to which confidentiality of records identifying the participant will be maintained, stored for how long, and how destroyed.

 - For research involving more than minimal risk, an explanation as to whether any medical treatment is available if injury occurs; or counseling available for questions that might be sensitive, and if so, what they consist of, or where further information may be obtained.

 - Statement that refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled.

 - Statement that participant may discontinue participation at any time without penalty or loss of benefits to which the participant is otherwise entitled.